How Does Scoring Work In Wrestling?

 - First takedown of the meet

 How is a wrestling match judged?

-Similar to boxing, there are referees and judges that both stand by to evaluate the performance of the competitors during play.
-The referees are usually on the playing surface, moving around while watching player interactions closely in order to keep the game running smoothly.
+There are referees and judges that both stand by to evaluate the performance of the competitors during a match.
+The referees are usually on the playing surface, moving around while watching player interactions closely in order to keep the competition running smoothly.
 These referees have the power to score a pin or passivity violation if appropriate; however, they do not keep track of technical points.
 This evaluation of technical scoring is left up to a series of judges that station themselves to the side of the playing surface.
 Both the referee and the judges work together to score the match appropriately, each serving their own purpose.

 What are back points in wrestling?

 Back points, also known as near fall points, are awarded to a player who comes close to pinning their opponent on the ground, but fails to do so by a slim margin.
 This type of scoring method is awarded with 2-4 points in favor of the pinner, depending on the exact amount of time the pin took place.
 One scenario when back points would be awarded would be when one player is in full control of their opponent, but his or her shoulders are resting a few inches above the mat.
 Another would be when one player fully pins one shoulder to the ground, but the other shoulder is angled upward.